 Resilience training could focus on the following areas:

 - How to differentiate between regular and chronic stress

 - How to identify your emotions and actions during a conflict

 - How positive thinking can help you bounce back from overwhelming situations

 A survey by Yale University reports that 29% of employees claim they either feel a little stressed or quite stressed at work.
 Furthermore, most people work in ever-connected, highly demanding, and stressful work cultures.
 This is very taxing, and the risk of burnout is constant.

-Your ability to deal positively with pressure, adversity, and uncertainty depends on your developing appropriate thoughts, actions, and behaviors.
+Your ability to deal positively with pressure, adversity, and uncertainty depends on your developing appropriate thoughts, actions, and behaviours.
 This means that certain attitudes and skills can help you to survive and thrive under stressful conditions.

 Fortunately, resilience is not restricted to a few lucky individuals.
 You, too, can learn how to develop or improve your resilience.
 The thing is, resilience is an active process.
 It relates to how you approach life’s circumstances or situations and impacts significantly on your experience.
 Going through difficult challenges is partly responsible for activating resilience as a unique skill set.

 Resilient people actively engage in doing things that sustain their responsiveness.
 Therefore, it’s also possible for you to cultivate habits that can help boost your ability to perform well under pressure.
 Better yet, you can live a better life despite undergoing trying circumstances, time and time again.